Countertop Water Purifier: Top 5 Types Compared

 • For improving taste, odor, and reducing chlorine/VOCs: Activated carbon filters are an excellent choice.

 • For addressing bacteria and viruses without extensive plumbing: Consider Ultrafiltration (UF) or advanced gravity-fed systems.
+Many modern purifiers combine multiple technologies for a more comprehensive approach.

 Step 3: Compare Models and Features